Likesh7/Budgety/README.md

-Budgety is an budget calculator app that helps us keep track of our incomes, expenses and total budget.
+Budgety is a budget calculator app that helps us keep track of our incomes, expenses and total budget.